 Barcelona isn’t just the largest city on the coast of the Mediterranean, or a Gothic and Modernist architectural treasure, but its a city of culture, intrigue and downright good times.
 There are numerous must see places in Barcelona from charming neighborhoods with historic buildings, to soccer stadiums and museums.
 In the early 1990s as industry moved off the beaches, Barcelona became the “best beach city” in the world as voted by National Geographic.
-The people of Catalonia are known for their jovial demeanor and love for only the best food and drink.
+The people of Catalonia are known for their jovial demeanour and love for only the best food and drink.

 When visiting this Spanish capital city, whether for work of pleasure, you’ll enjoy all the amazing things to see and experience, including a great short-term rental that will make your visit that much more comfortable.
 Here are some of the must see places in Barcelona:

-- The Montserrat Mountains and Monastery is accessible by both car and train from the city.
+- The Montserrat Mountain and Monastery is accessible by both car and train from the city.
 This mountain sanctuary is a pilgrimage destination and a cultural center displaying the deep Catholic roots of Barcelona.
 Visit their museum and gallery and learn about its rich spiritual and cultural history, or take a hike on one of its many mountain paths.

 - If you’re an art appreciator you definitely want to head to the Picasso Museum Barcelona, which is home to much of Picasso’s earlier works giving visitors a sense of the his formative years.
 The Museum has free admission on Thursday evenings and offers special events including classes in fine arts and art history.